 Wyatt said he could envision Harvard Yard with more sculptures as long as scholars were consulted so as to maintain the Yard's decor.
 "One [place for sculptures] is Dudley Plaza.
 It's certainly a very public one.
 There's a lot of breathing room," he said.

 Observers outside Dudley House did not all agree.

 "They don't really fit this place," said one Cantabrigian who asked not to be identified.
 "I don't really think it adds life."

 The outdoor sculptures--the "Unbound Slave," "Spirit of the Dance" and "Bill of Rights Eagle" each depict freedom in their own particular way.

 Those drawn by the outdoor sculptures will find plenty more art indoors.
 One of Wyatt's indoor sculptures is the model for the "Olympic Woman," the nine foot golden leafed sculpture stationed in Atlanta for the Games.
-The models for the sculpture were Jackie Joyner Kersey and Shannon Miller.

 The majority of the exhibition, however, is comprised of A-Baki's paintings which, she said, are intended to express the feeling of freedom.

 A-Baki says her work falls into two categories.
 She said her work originally reflected her belief that freedom was an external ideal, and she painted on topics such as women's rights.

 Then she said she realized that freedom is something found within the self and began to paint more abstractly.

 "It's not something you can express with words," A-Baki said of her art.
 "It's just a feeling.